src-kearney/jacobi/README.md

 gcc -pthread -g -o j jacobi.c -lm

-This will compile and execute our jacobi.c file using an epsilon of .00001 and NOTH (number of threads) of 1.
+This will compile and execute jacobi.c file using an epsilon of .00001 and prompt for number of threads to use.